meteor/galaxy-docs/content/deploy-troubleshooting.md

 Check these items if you're having trouble with uptime, performance or deployment.
 * Your Meteor version.
 More current versions may resolve issues found in older Meteor versions.
 While the reverse is rare and generally shouldn't happen, if you're recently upgraded Meteor versions and start having difficulties, consider reverting to your last Meteor version.
 * Your container's memory and CPU usage.
 If your app is running out of memory, you may need to switch to a larger container, use more containers, or refactor your app to use less memory.
 In the short term, the only guaranteed solution is to scale up and use enough Galaxy resources to exceed your app's memory needs.
 * Your app's logs.
 While 'All' shows all output, consider breaking it down by tab.
 If your app is running and struggling before failing, check the 'App' tab.
 If your app fails when Galaxy tries to build it into a container image, check the 'Service' tab.
 Note that both can happen simultaneously: the earlier version of your app may be throwing errors, while the recent version created to fix the problem may have a code issue preventing deployment.
+* Consider using  [meteor logout](/commands.html) and [meteor login](/commands.html), if your username should be able to deploy but cannot.
 * Check <a href="http://github.com/meteor/meteor/issues/">GitHub</a> to see if any related Meteor issue lists workarounds or solutions.
 * Check the <a href="https://forums.meteor.com/">forums</a> for related issues and solutions.
 * Consider running more than 1 container, or 3 containers to qualify for high-availability status.
 If you run only one container, that makes the machine your container is running on a single point of failure.
 In the event of a hardware failure, your app will be down until Galaxy starts it on a new machine.